- About UHD

 The mission of the Department of Natural Sciences is to:

-The Department also supports key community activities such as the Houston Urban Network for Science, Technology, Engineering, and Mathematics (HUNSTEM) and the Science and Engineering Fair of Houston (SEFH).
+The Department also supports key community activities such as the Houston Urban Network for Science, Technology, Engineering, and Mathematics (HUNSTEM).

 Department of Natural Sciences